 Neonicotinoids Pose Danger to Bees Concludes EFSA

 The European Food Safety Authority (EFSA), an independent body, released its report into the effects of neonicotinoid pesticides on bee health on Wednesday (16 January).
+The report concluded that: Exposure from pollen and nectar.
+Only uses on crops not attractive to honey bees were considered acceptable.
+Exposure from dust.
+A risk to honeybees was indicated … Continue reading Neonicotinoids Pose Danger to Bees Concludes EFSA

 Neoticotinoid Insecticide Poisoning – The Evidence Grows

-Reports published in the journal Science on March 29th from British and French scientists, and extensively reported in the UK press today, confirm that both honey bees and bumble bees are seriously harmed by exposure to neonicotinoid insecticides, even by tiny doses not sufficient to kill them outright.
+About 30 per cent of British cropland – 3.14 million acres – was being treated with neonicotinoid chemicals in 2010.
+Reports published in the journal Science on March 29th from British and French scientists, and extensively reported in the UK press today, confirm that both honey bees and bumble bees are seriously harmed by exposure to neonicotinoid … Continue reading Neoticotinoid Insecticide Poisoning – The Evidence Grows

 Government asked to investigate insecticide impact